NLS34/LiveProjectSummary/README.md

 <button class="iconBtn" onclick="window.location.href ='@Url.Action("Index", "Sponsors")'">

   Another of the jobs that I was charged with was working on editing the Details page of the DisplayLinks.
 I reformatted the text and added buttons to the Back and Edit links.
-I performed most of the editing within the form here:
+A lot of this code was edited by me:

 <dl class="Display-container-title-details">
     <dd>